-Notification to a federal authority may be made prior to release of an individual who is the subject of a notification request only if the person meets at least one the following (Government Code § 7282.5; Government Code § 7284.6):
+Notification to a federal authority may be made prior to release of an individual who is the subject of a notification request only if the person meets at least one of the following (Government Code § 7282.5; Government Code § 7284.6):

-- (a) The individual's release date or other information is available to the public. - (b) The individual has been convicted or arrested and had a judicial probable cause determination for a serious or violent felony identified in Penal Code § 667.5(c) or Penal Code § 1192.7(c). - (c) The individual has been convicted or arrested and had a judicial probable cause determination for a felony punishable by time in a state prison. - (d) The individual has been convicted of an offense as identified in Government Code § 7282.5(a). - (e) The individual is a current registrant on the California Sex and Arson Registry. - (f) The individual is identified by the U.S. Department of Homeland Security's Immigration and Customs Enforcement as the subject of an outstanding federal felony arrest warrant. - (g) The individual has been convicted within the past 5 years of a misdemeanor for a crime that is punishable as either a misdemeanor or a felony ("wobbler") for, or has been convicted within the last 15 years of a felony, or any of the offense categories listed in Government Code § 7282.5(a)(3).
-The examples of specific crimes listed under the categories set forth in § 7282.5(a)(3) is extensive and include some straight misdemeanor crimes (i.e., 242 PC) amongst the wobbler offenses.
-Officers shall verify a crime is, in fact, a wobbler offense prior to responding to an ICE notification request form.
-A straight misdemeanor conviction should not be considered qualifying criteria under § 7282.5(a)(3).
-(Sheriff's Office members personnel shall refer to the Sonoma County Sheriff's Office Immigration Notification Matrix for listed exceptions).
+- (a) The individual's release date or other information is available to the public. - (b) Has been arrested and had a judicial probable cause determination for a serious or violent felony identified in Penal Code § 667.5(c) or Penal Code § 1192.7(c) - (c) Has been arrested and had a judicial probable cause determination for a felony punishable by time in a state penitentiary - (d) Has been convicted of an offense as identified in Government Code § 7282.5(a) - (e) Is a current registrant on the California Sex and Arson Registry - (f) Is identified by the U.S. Department of Homeland Security's (DHS) Immigration and Customs Enforcement (ICE) as the subject of an outstanding federal felony arrest warrant - (g) Sheriff's Office members personnel shall refer to the Sonoma County Sheriff's Office Immigration Notification Matrix for listed exceptions.